JackSeion/CivicChain_Hack-Winter/README.md

 ### 🏠 Home Screen
 - Displays all complaints from the user’s city
-- Real-time updates and filtering
+- Real-time updates, filtering and voting

 ### ➕ Report Complaint
 - Upload photo